 In addition to world-class ski slopes, other winter activities include cross country skiing, dog sledding, ice skating, snowmobiling, snowshoeing, and snow tubing.
 During the summer, hiking and horseback riding are common activities around Aspen.
 Aspen also has many different health spas for when it’s time to relax.

-- Maroon Bells in the White River N.F. has three well maintained campgrounds.
+- Maroon Bells in the White River N.F. has three well-maintained campgrounds.

 - Situated about 14 miles east of Basalt on Frying Pan Rd, Ruedi Reservoir has four campgrounds.

-- Maroon Lake is about a ten minute drive from town.
+- Maroon Lake is about a ten-minute drive from town.
 It’s stocked with cutthroat trout.

 Aspen’s a foodie town.
 Local.
 Fresh.
 Organic.
 Your tummy will be treated well, just bring a fat wallet if you want to enjoy all the luxurious eateries around town.
 There are a few mountain towns with as many restaurants as Aspen, only Breck comes to mind.